-Some banks have a long list of lending requirements for approving a sole trader home loan such as asking you to provide tax returns, notice of assessments, accountant’s letter and other types of evidence just to prove your income.
+Some banks have a long list of lending requirements for approving a sole trader home loan such as asking you to provide tax returns, notice of assessments and an accountant’s letter just to prove your income.

 How do I qualify?

-Luckily, not all banks are the same and won’t require you to provide documents like profit and loss statements or an accountant’s declaration.
+Not all banks require you to provide documents like profit and loss statements or an accountant’s declaration.

 You’ll still need to meet standard lending requirements regarding your income and credit history but if you can provide these documents, give us a call on 1300 889 743 or fill in our free assessment form.